 Annual Bradley Event Chris O'Neal, Graduate Teaching Assistant & Statistics Club President The Department of Statistics hosted the 19th annual Bradley Lecture on 15 April 2011.
 This year the guest speaker was distinguished professor Dr. Peter McCullagh of the University of Chicago.
 His talk focused on the statistical modeling of distance matrices, with applications such as genealogical trees.
 The faculty and graduate students had dinner with Dr. McCullagh at the Georgia Center afterwards, during which he presented his after dinner talk on statistical analysis of fruit fly sexual behavior.
-In addition, the department hosted its traditional gathering at the
+In addition, the department hosted its traditional gathering at the annual picnic at Memorial Park the following afternoon.
+This was a fun gathering in which the grad students were able to interact with the guest speaker in an informal setting, as well as show off their grilling skills!

 This year's distinguished speaker was Dr. Peter McCullagh from the University of Chicago.
 Pictured (I-r): Andrew Brown, Adrijo Chakraborty, Chris O'Neal, Ashley Askew, and Peter McCullagh.

+Student Awards

-The Department of Statistics recognized World Statistics Day on the 20th of October, 2010.
-Student Awards The Department's annual student awards went to:
+The Department's annual student awards went to:

+Best Senior: Best Beginning Theoretical:

+Hsin-Ping Wu Sandra Addo

+Haileab Hilafu

-Best Senior: Hsin-Ping Wu Best Beginning Theoretical: Sandra Addo Haileab Hilafu Best Beginning Applied: Adam Jaeger The department also wishes to congratulate the following award winners: Outstanding Teaching Award: Adam Jaeger Andrew Hoss Honorable Mention for the NSF Graduate Research Proposal: Adam Jaeger IIRG Award:
+Best Beginning Applied:

+Adam Jaeger The department also wishes to congratulate the following award winners: Outstanding Teaching Award Honorable Mention for the Outstanding Teaching Award: Honorable Mention for th NSF Graduate Research Andrew Hoss Proposal:

-Jung Ae Lee
+Andrew Hoss Adam Jaeger IIRG Award: Jung Ae Lee Spring 2011

-Spring 2011

-Nicole Lazar Professor

 Statistics Capstone Course Three Years and Going Strong!

-This year saw the third group of undergraduates complete the department's Capstone Course.
+Nicole Lazar Professor This year saw the third group of undergraduates complete the department's Capstone Course.
 Capstone is a yearlong project-based course, in which students, working in teams, analyze data provided by scientists from around the University.
 Projects this year involved climate patterns, both globally and in Georgia; treatments for stuttering; changes in pronunciation of words; and water allocation for greenhouse plants.
 The course is also part of the University's Writing Intensive Program, which meant that the students spent a good deal of time learning about how to communicate their ideas in writing.
 In addition to analyzing the data from the scientists, students this year also had the opportunity to collect and analyze their own data.
 The Campus Transit Authority asked the Capstoners to study bus riding on campus and municipal buses.
 There were two distinct questions of interest, so the class split into teams, with each group being responsible for one of the questions.
 Students working on the first transit project were interested in estimating the total number of "passenger miles" on campus bus routes.
 This is the total cumulative distance, in miles, travelled by passengers on the bus (for instance, five students each travelling a mile contribute five passenger miles).
 To get the estimate, students rode the campus buses at random times and counted the number of rid-

-Measuring the distance between bus stops for a class project Ode To A Capstoner Pondering A Data Analysis Project in April....
+Measuring the distance between bus stops for a class project

+Ode To A Capstoner Pondering A Data Analysis Project in April....
 Another year of Capstone's done.

 It sure has been a lot of fun!

-With weather, stuttering, Spanish, and flowers, We all put in a lot of hours.
+With weather, stuttering, Spanish, and flowers.
+We all put in a lot of hours.

 Riding buses, correcting drafts, Honing our statistical crafts.

 Learning Matlab and learning R To please Dr. Seymour and Dr. Lazar.

 Sometimes the data was confusing - or fake!
 "The data was"?
 Oops, that's a mistake!

 And so, as the year draws to its close, We say "farewell" to our data woes....